BruRod/letter-salad/README.md

 # letter-salad
-A salad of letters and words
+A salad of letters and words.
+Maybe a soup would be better...